- Population: 22.8 million

 What still needs to be done?

 More than half of all Syrians are displaced from their homes, which makes Syria is the world's largest displacement crisis.
 As the conflict continues and available resources inside Syria dry up, the IRC’s work is more critical than ever.
 We pledge to put the needs of those most affected by crisis at the forefront of our efforts and to achieve measurable improvements in safety, health and economic wellbeing.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

 We will continue to support uprooted Syrians and host communities, with a particular focus on women and children.
 The IRC is also committed to reaching the most vulnerable and hard-to-access areas throughout the country.
 We will continue to expand our programs based on where there is the greatest need.

 IRC teams and partners currently reach over 1.5 million people inside Syria and in neighboring countries – Jordan, Iraq and Lebanon - with lifesaving support.
-In the next several years ,will focus on the following areas:
+In the next several years, we’ll focus on the following areas:

 People should be safe in their homes and communities, and receive support when they experience harm.
 Women and children, in particular, should be safe in their schools, homes and workplaces.

-As a global leader in safety, the IRC will continue to identify safety risks in refugee camps and communities.
-We will work with local partners to ensure that people are protected.
-We will also help survivors of abuse access safe spaces, or take services to them via mobile health teams, and mobile outreach to women and girls.
+As a global leader in safety, the IRC will continue to identify safety risks in camps and rural and urban communities.
+We help survivors of abuse access safe spaces, or take services to them via mobile health teams, and mobile outreach to women and girls.

 We will also train teachers to help students who have experienced physical or emotional trauma, and support caregivers with skills to parent safely under stress and conflict.